nanov/JSasta/README.md

-# JSasta - JS like language that compiler to native code
+# JSasta - JS like language that compiles to native code

 ```
                                             t.